GoogleChrome/web.dev/src/site/content/en/blog/new-responsive/index.md

 on web.dev.
 You can access it via [web.dev/learnCSS](/learn/css).

-I hope you enjoyed this overview on the next era of responsive design, and some of the primitives that will come along with it, and I also hope you’re as excited as I am about what this means for the future of web design.
+I hope you enjoyed this overview on the next era of responsive design, and some of the primitives that will come along with it, and I also hope you're as excited as I am about what this means for the future of web design.

 It opens up a huge opportunity to us as a UI community to embrace